microsoft/VSProjectSystem/doc/overview/breaking_changes_visual_studio_2019.md

 | IProjectSharedFoldersSnapshot |
 | IProjectImportTreeSnapshot |

-The project version is already carried in the dataflow.
-This is a breaking change.

-In most cases, we added a new `Value` property to the interface, which originally used to inherit the property from `IProjectVersionedValue<T>`.
+In most cases, we added a new `Value` property to the interface; originally it was inherited from `IProjectVersionedValue<T>`.

 Any code using the version number in those snapshots should use the version number in the dataflow directly.

 `IProjectSnapshot.Value` has been marked as obsolete, please use `IProjectSnapshot.ProjectInstance`.

+This change was made to have a consistent style in all dataflow services and to reuse unchanged immutable objects to reduce allocations (instead of creating new instances that include version only changes).

-## `IBuildLoggerProvider` has been marked as obsolete, and is no longer called
+## IBuildLoggerProvider has been marked as obsolete, and is no longer called

 Code should be changed to use `IBuildLoggerProviderAsync` instead

-## `IVsLoggerEventProcessor` is removed
+## IVsLoggerEventProcessor is removed

 It was marked as obsolete in the previous release, and not called by the product.

 Mitigation: use `IVsLoggerEventProcessor2` instead

-## Property `ActiveConfigurationChangedEventArgs.ActiveConfiguredProjectProviderDataSourceVersion` is removed
+## Property ActiveConfigurationChangedEventArgs.ActiveConfiguredProjectProviderDataSourceVersion is removed

 It was marked as obsolete in previews version.

-## Enum value `ProjectFaultSeverity.Crippling` has been removed.
+## Enum value ProjectFaultSeverity.Crippling has been removed.

 It was renamed to `LimitedFunctionality` in Visual Studio 2017 updates, and the old enum value has been marked as obsolete for a while.

-## `LazyFill` value has been removed from `IProjectTreeSnapshot` and `TreeUpdateResult`
+## LazyFill value has been removed from IProjectTreeSnapshot and TreeUpdateResult

 This value was not used and maintained since Dev 14.

-## `IProjectTree.PropertySheet` is marked as obsolete and no longer saved in the tree
+## IProjectTree.PropertySheet is marked as obsolete and no longer saved in the tree

 We don't expect it to be used.

-## `IProjectLockService` introduces a new set of delegate based API to replace the current using style API to avoid potential deadlocks
+## IProjectLockService introduces a new set of delegate based API to replace the current using style API to avoid potential deadlocks

 The old using style API has not been removed or marked as obsolete at this point of time, so no action is required.